ldhios/Twist/README.md

  PORT="443"                       # Server port
- LOACL="127.0.0.1"                # The address that server listens LOCALPORT="1080"                 # Local port of loacl address that server listens PASSWORD=""                      # Password used for encryption, auto generate if left free DNS1="8.8.8.8"                   # Default DNSv4 server address from Google Public DNS DNS2="8.8.4.4"                   # Default DNSv4 server address from Google Public DNS DNSv61="2001:4860:4860::8888"    # Default DNSv6 server address from Google Public DNSv6 DNSv62="2001:4860:4860::8844"    # Default DNSv6 server address from Google Public DNSv6 TIMEOUT="600"                    # Drop connections if it not using in seconds METHOD="xchacha20-ietf-poly1305" # Encryption, AEAD is better than OTA OBFS="tls"                       # Obfs method using tls or http OBFSHOST="mzstatic.com"          # Obfs host address OBFSURI="/"                      # Obfs specify the client request path uri FWS="enable"                     # Fake as a apache web server for concealing BBR="enable"                     # Use Google BBR for low delay network to get faster speed
+ LOACL="127.0.0.1"                # The address that server listens LOCALPORT="1080"                 # Local port of loacl address that server listens PASSWORD=""                      # Password used for encryption, auto generate if left free METHOD="xchacha20-ietf-poly1305" # Encryption, AEAD is better than OTA cipher which is already departed TIMEOUT="600"                    # Drop connections if it not using in seconds OBFS="tls"                       # Obfs method using tls or http OBFSHOST="mzstatic.com"          # Obfs host address OBFSURI="/"                      # Obfs specify the client request path uri FASTOPEN="true"                  # Use TCP fastopen that reduces TCP handshake time REUSEPORT="true"                 # Use TCP port reuse DNS1="8.8.8.8"                   # Default DNSv4 server address from Google Public DNS DNS2="8.8.4.4"                   # Default DNSv4 server address from Google Public DNS DNSv61="2001:4860:4860::8888"    # Default DNSv6 server address from Google Public DNSv6 DNSv62="2001:4860:4860::8844"    # Default DNSv6 server address from Google Public DNSv6 MODE="tcp_and_udp"               # Allow both connection use TCP and UDP MPTCP="true"                     # Use multi-TCP feature that increase network speed, kernel ver > 4.0 required SYSLOG="true"                    # Export verbose log to /var/log/syslog NODELAY="true"                   # Reduce the TCP respond time delay FWS="enable"                     # Fake as a apache web server for concealing BBR="enable"                     # Use Google BBR for low delay network to get faster speed
 ```